 Meningiomas of the sphenoid ridge are traditionally divided into three types: outer, middle, and medial.
 The outer sphenoid ridge meningiomas are usually accompanied by epilepsy, focal weakness, and trouble with language function when present on the left side.
 The tumours of the inner sphenoid ridge usually compress the optic nerve and present with early unilateral visual loss.
 They also may involve the cavernous sinus to cause double vision and numbness of the face.

 Posterior Fossa Meningioma

 These constitute about 10% of all meningiomas.
-The neurologic findings in these tumors can be a combination of posterior fossa and supratentorial symptoms.
+The neurologic findings in these tumours can be a combination of posterior fossa and supratentorial symptoms.
 These can be headache, language disturbance, visual changes, nausea/vomiting, and balance difficulties.
-These tumors can also cause extensive cranial nerve findings, including facial weakness, hearing loss, swallowing difficulty, and facial numbness.
+These tumours can also cause extensive cranial nerve findings, including facial weakness, hearing loss, swallowing difficulty, and facial numbness.
 Some of these symptoms may mimic the usual symptoms seen with acoustic neuromas.
-Finally, some of these tumors may cause weakness and spasticity.
+Finally, some of these tumours may cause weakness and spasticity.

 There are three kinds of treatments available.
 The recommended treatment will depend on the type of tumour, its size and extent, and your age and overall health.

 Surgery that is performed is the trans-sphenoidal approach where the tumour is removed through the nasal passage via an incision in the mouth or nose.
 Currently, minimally invasive endoscopic (key hole) trans-sphenoidal surgery can be performed via a small incision at the back of the nose and this procedure is done together with the ear,nose throat surgeons.
 This procedure is however only suitable in specific cases depending on the tumour size and features on the MRI scan.